makandre/siri-shortcuts/README.md

 # siri-shortcuts

-A collection of Siri shortcuts
+A collection of useful Siri shortcuts.